tally0818/NASNet/README.md

 ## 1.Search Space
+The search space is a fundamental component of Neural Architecture Search (NAS).
+It represents a crucial balance between human design bias and search efficiency.
+A smaller search space with more predefined architectural decisions allows NAS algorithms to find high-performing architectures more quickly.
+Conversely, a larger search space with basic building blocks requires more computational time but offers the potential to discover innovative architectural designs.

 ### 1.1 NASNet search space
 The NASNet search space pioneered the modern cell-based approach to architecture search.
 It draws inspiration from state-of-the-art human-designed CNN architectures, which typically feature repeated structural motifs.
 This search space explores two types of cells - normal cells and reduction cells - and stacks them to form the overall architecture while keeping the backbone (macro structure) fixed.
 The key distinction between these cells lies in the reduction cell's function: it halves the input height and width while doubling the number of filters to modify spatial resolution.
 To handle dimensional mismatches, 1×1 convolutions are strategically inserted where necessary.